 Baby’s Progress in First Trimester weeks

-While most women won’t have symptoms of pregnancy in the first week, their bodies are already beginning to work overtime.
+While most women won’t have symptoms of pregnancy in the first two weeks, their bodies are already beginning to work overtime.
 The first trimester lasts from weeks 1 through 12, or months one through three.
 Let’s take a closer look at each week individually so you know what to expect in terms of your baby’s growth:

 Weeks 1 through 4